Tree-based methods for length-biased survival data: Tree-based methods for LBRC data

 \subsection{Length-biased right-censored data}

-We begin by defining the relevant notation for the general population.
-Let \( \tT \) denote the duration from disease onset to failure, with the associated density function \( f(t) = dF(t)/dt \) and survival function \( S(t) \).
-Let \( \tA \) denote the duration from onset to study enrollment.
-Under length-biased sampling, \( \tA \) follows a uniform distribution-equivalently, the onset process follows a stationary Poisson process.
-We observe \( T \) only for individuals with \( \tT > \tA \), where the observed failure time is \( T = A + V \), with \( A \) representing the truncation time (backward recurrence time) and \( V \) the residual survival time (forward recurrence time).
+Consider a prevalent cohort study in which patients are enrolled after disease onset and followed prospectively until failure or the end of the study.
+Let $\tT$ denote the duration from disease onset to failure in the incident population, with unbiased density function $f(t) = dF(t)/dt$ and survival function $S(t)$, and let $\tA$ denote the duration from onset to study enrollment in the same population.
+Both $\tT$ and $\tA$ are defined at the population level and are not directly observed.
+Instead, the prevalent cohort consists only of individuals satisfying $\tilde A<\tilde T$, leading to an over-representation of individuals with longer failure times.
+Under the stable disease assumption, in which disease onset follows a stationary Poisson process, the enrollment time relative to disease onset is uniformly distributed over the disease duration.
+For a sampled patient, we observe the truncation time $A$ (the backward recurrence time, from onset to enrollment) and the residual survival time $V$ (the forward recurrence time, from enrollment to failure), and the corresponding observed failure time is $T = A + V$, which follows the length-biased distribution induced by the sampling mechanism.
+Figure~\ref{fig1:LB_sampling} illustrates this sampling structure.